dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Uncanny Dodge**: Increase the rate of scaling for dodge bonus from Cunning slightly.
 You are not limited to dodging once per round, and can even dodge the same attack multiple times.
 This can allow the player to dodge their way out of AOE effects by making multiple checks in a row.

 **Thief**: Unlocks a critical strike option that deals no damage and always hits.
 The player is prompted to take any items in the enemy’s inventory that they choose.
 If possible, the enemy suffers the “disarmed” debuff.
 This does not make any extra noise (same sneak/hide malus as moving), and the target is not automatically alerted to the player.
 Additionally, the first time you pick an item off the ground each round, the action is instant and silent.

+**Trapsmith**: Used from the special abilities menu.
+Prompts the player to select an adjacent trap.
+Different traps can be disabled, triggered, re-enabled, or even rendered "friendly", depending on the trap.
+Some traps can be taken, and will appear in the inventory as items with 1 encumberance.
+When used, these items allow the player to place the trap on an adjacent space.
+Disabled traps now appear in levels, depending on your Cunning.

 **Quick Hands**: Automatically activates when you draw a weapon, put one away, throw something, or spend a turn reloading.
 That action becomes instant.
 After it activates, it goes on cooldown for two turns.